Trip Planner

 Trek from Kothe to Thuli Kharka

-Today we begin our trek to Thuli Kharka after breakfast.
-Our trial passes through the rhododendron forest and goes uphill on the very first sections.
-We climb up and descend, crossing several tributaries of the Inkhu Khola before reaching a forked trail nearby Taktho.
+Today, we retrace our trek to Thuli Kharka after breakfast.
+The pathway passes through the rhododendron forest and goes uphill on the very first sections.
+We climb up and descend, crossing several tributaries of the Inkhu Khola before reaching a forked section near Taktho.
+Then, we take the walkway that passes by the Chorten, after which we walk downhill on steep sections to reach the Thuli Kharka valley.
+Overnight stay at a tea house in Thuli Kharka.

 Maximum Altitude